-On May 21th 2021 we will commemorate the 100th anniversary of the birth of human rights activist and Nobel Peace Prize laureate Andrei Sakharov.
+On May 21th 2021 we commemorated the 100th anniversary of the birth of human rights activist and Nobel Peace Prize laureate Andrei Sakharov.
 On this occasion, seeking to shed light and bring meaning to his vast contributions, the Andrei Sakharov Research Center for Democratic Development at Vytautas Magnus University, in cooperation with "Deeds and Days", initiates a call for a special issue of the publication.

 Andrei Sakharov was a man who by his example decidedly inspired the generations of struggle for freedom and human rights and set the course for many organizations in the field.
 He also left a deep imprint on Lithuanian dissident history and helped morally strengthen the local dissident community.
 A. Sakharov not only continuously raised the issues of autonomy and independence of small countries and the equality of all societies at the international level, but also personally fought for the release of political prisoners, and supported efforts to restore the independence of enslaved, small nations (including Lithuania).